martinhjartmyr/gnome-shell-extension-mounter/README.md

 # Mounter
-Mount and umount fstab entires with 'noauto,user' options.
+Mount and umount fstab entries with 'noauto,user' options.

 /etc/fstab example that will be picked up and listed by the extension: